 If you are a manufacturer or brand, having a say in the selling price of your product is extremely important in order tomaintain profit margins.
-Since consumers typically price-compare before buying, the ability to suggest a minimum advertised price is a valuable tool to prevent increased consumer expectation of a cheap product.
-A minimum advertised price (MAP) policy sets a bottom limit on the price a reseller may advertise, but it does not dictate the price of the final sale.
-As many manufacturers are aware, monitoring of resellers is essential to ensure compliance.
+Since consumers typically price-compare before buying, the ability to suggest a minimum advertised price is a valuable tool to prevent increased consumer expectations of a cheap product.

 MAP policies have legal implications, however.
 In order to comply with antitrust laws at the state and federal level, manufacturers must take care with the implementation and enforcement of MAP policies.